Brillantmont International School: School life

-Each weekend excursions are organized to enable students to discover Switzerland and its neighbouring countries.
+Excursions are organized each weekend to enable students to discover Switzerland and its neighbouring countries.
 From January to April, skiing is a major fixture of the excursion calendar.
 After class, extra-curricular activities take place on campus.
-These activities include Model United Nations, Finance Society, Yoga, School Band, Vocal Group, Cooking Club, or Photography.
+These include Model United Nations, Finance Society, Yoga, School Band, Vocal Group, Cooking Club, and Photography.

-Throughout the year, students have the opportunity to travel to other countries in Europe and even as far as Nepal to take part in charity work.
-This social labor mostly consists in students fundraising for Globalharmony or participating in a building project run by Habitat for Humanity.
+Throughout the year, students have the opportunity to travel to other countries in Europe and other continents to take part in charity work.
+This social labor mostly consists of students fundraising for Globalharmony or participating in a building project run by Habitat for Humanity.

 Boarders live on campus, in houses according to their age and gender.
 Resident teachers look after the students.
 The school has a house system, which facilitates contact and friendship within the school community.
-The heads of the school live on campus.
+The heads of the school also live on campus.
 An on-campus health service is available 24 hours a day.

 College and career guidance is offered to all students and counseling is available to assist students with academic and personal problems.

 Day students constitute a third of the student body and come from across the Leman region.
 A school bus service collects them in the morning and they can stay at school for lunch.

 Faculty

 The school faculty has 30 professional staff representing 10 nationalities.
-There is a faculty / student ratio of 1 to 4 with an average class size of 15.
+The faculty/student ratio is 1 to 4.

 Summer course

-A summer course takes place in July and August to welcome boys and girls aged 10–17 to study French or English with sports and activities.
+A summer course takes place in July and August to welcome boys and girls aged between 10 and 16 to study French or English with sports and activities.
 The minimum stay is two weeks.